saeedsltm/PyNordicRW/README.md

 # PyNordicRW
-Read SEISAN-NORDIC format into a dictionary.
+Read/Write SEISAN-NORDIC/NORDIC-Dict format into a dictionary / from a dictionary into a file.

     """
     Input: 'select.out' or any nordic file.